-- g.
-Had not maintained unobstructed access to the machinery, in that a large quantity of pallets, cardboard, plastic, and equipment were being stored in the Machinery Room and partially blocking access to some of the equipment; - Had not ensured that all components and piping were protected from forklift traffic or other potential impact; - Did not have an eyewash and shower station just outside of the Machinery Room and did not have the necessary personal protective equipment to help protect employees in case of ammonia exposure or other emergency; - Had not maintained the paint on the condenser support structure to prevent corrosion; - k.
+- f.
+Had not kept the Machinery Room free of flammable and combustible material, in that a drum of oil and cardboard, polymer foam, and wood materials were being stored within it; - g.
+Had not maintained unobstructed access to the fire sprinkler controls and shutoff valves, which were partially blocked by extraneous materials being stored in front of them; - Had not ensured that all components and piping were protected from forklift traffic or other potential impact; - Did not have an eyewash and shower station just outside of the Machinery Room and did not have the necessary personal protective equipment to help protect employees in case of ammonia exposure or other emergency; - Had not maintained the paint on the condenser support structure to prevent corrosion; - k.
 Had not installed the receiver or condenser relief valve discharges in a safe location; - Had not installed the main pressure-relief vent pipe in a safe manner.
-The vent pipe opening was located just below the roof level.
+The vent pipe opening was located just above the roof level.
 Further, it was aimed downwards instead of upwards, and it was situated to vent in the general vicinity of the Machinery Room Access Door; - m.
-Had not equipped the ammonia detectors to actuate visual alarms at each Machinery Room entrance; - n.
-Had not provided a switch controlling the emergency ventilation system or markings identifying the function or status of the key-operated emergency shutdown control outside the exterior Machinery Room door; - Had not labeled the King Valve on the ammonia receiver and did not have a handle on the King Valve;
+Had not equipped the ammonia detectors to actuate visual alarms at each Machinery Room entrance;

-Administrative Complaint Docket Nos.
-CAA-01-2013-0067, EPCRA-01-2013-0068 p.
+- n.
+Had not provided a switch controlling the emergency ventilation system or markings identifying the function or status of the key-operated emergency shutdown control outside the exterior Machinery Room door; - Had not labeled the King Valve on the ammonia receiver and did not have a handle on the King Valve; - p.
 Had not developed an adequate emergency response program, including an up-to-date and accurate emergency action plan that addressed release scenarios based on hazards associated with the design, location, and operation of the Facility.
 For example, the emergency plan provided to EPA ("Plan") was drafted for another company's operations and only partially updated to reflect the specific conditions at the Facility.
 The Plan erroneously included several references to itself as being the emergency plan for the company "American Refrigeration."
 The Plan also severely undercounted the size of surrounding population (estimating the population within three miles to be 2,500 while EPA estimates indicate it is over 16,000) and neglected to include contact information for officials from the neighboring town of Middleborough even though the Facility is located near its populous downtown.
 The Plan also referenced an evacuation route plan that was not attached.
 Additionally, Respondent's failure to submit EPCRA Tier II Inventory Forms deprived emergency responders of information about the Facility, including the quantity of ammonia in the System and the location of critical equipment and shutoff mechanisms, which would compromise their ability to safely respond to an emergency at the Facility.